Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Flexible work, flexible education

-The Open University and Uber partnership will allow you or a family member to take a fully funded undergraduate degree-level course, or other short courses.
-This now also includes OU microcredentials on FutureLearn.
+The Open University and Uber partnership will allow you or a family member to take a fully funded postgraduate or undergraduate degree-level course, or upskill with othera short courses.
 Just as Uber allows you to work to their own timetable, The Open University offers courses that can be completed flexibly.
 It’s perfect for people looking to find new opportunities or upskill in between other commitments.

 Online learning might be different to how you’ve studied in the past, but there will be similarities, too.
 With OU distance learning, you’ll have study materials, an online study portal, a dedicated tutor, student forums, learning events and more.